domu904/Azure-Security-Template/README.md

 # Azure Security Template

-This will store all the Azure arm template for info security purposes.
+This repo will store all the Azure arm template for info security cloud labs.

+Please feel free to suggest ideas on different type of lab requirements.